octobercms/docs/services-validation.md

 #### Registering a custom validation rule

 There are a variety of helpful validation rules; however, you may wish to specify some of your own.

-One method of registering custom validation rules is using the `Validator::extend` method:
+The recommended way of adding your own validation rule is to extend the Validator instance via the `extend` method.
+In an October CMS plugin, this can be added to the `boot()` callback method inside your `Plugin.php` registration file.

+You can extend the Validator instance with your custom validation rule as a `Closure`, or as a `Rule` object.

+#### Using Closures

+If you only need the functionality of a custom rule specified once throughout your plugin or application, you may use a Closure to define the rule.
+The first parameter defines the name of your rule, and the second parameter provides your Closure.

+    use Validator;

+    public function boot()
+    {
         Validator::extend('foo', function($attribute, $value, $parameters) {
             return $value == 'foo';
         });
+    }

 The custom validator Closure receives three arguments: the name of the `$attribute` being validated, the `$value` of the attribute, and an array of `$parameters` passed to the rule.